-Doctors can treat neck pain with prescription and over-the-counter (OTC) medications.
+Doctors can treat neck pain with prescription and over-the-counter (OTC) medications, such as opioids or acetaminophen.
 A person can also try home remedies and alternative treatments.

 The neck is the flexible part of the body that supports the weight of the head.
 Due to its position and structure, the neck can be vulnerable to conditions that cause pain and restrict movement.